PIKA: Expert-Level Synthetic Datasets for Post-Training Alignment from Scratch: Dataset Analysis

 \subsection{Length Analysis}

-We further analyze tokenized lengths of instructions and responses.
-Figure~\ref{fig:pika_vs_magpie}(b, c) shows that PiKa instructions average around 424 tokens, and responses exceed 5,305 tokens on average—substantially longer than existing datasets—indicating that PiKa provides more detailed and knowledge-intensive supervision.
+We further analyze the tokenized lengths of instructions and responses.
+Figure~\ref{fig:pika_vs_magpie}(b, c) shows that PiKa instructions average around 424 characters, and responses exceed 5,305 characters (around 1300 tokens) on average—substantially longer than existing datasets—indicating that PiKa provides more detailed and knowledge-intensive supervision.